charlesyoussef/phpipam_sync/README.md

+phpIPAM-Sync Program:

+## Business Challenge:

+Many IT Teams are facing challenges tracking and managing the IP subnet usage on their networks, with lack of centralized visibility of workloads currently present on the network.

+This is contributed to by many factors mainly:
+- The growth in the number of endpoints on the network, from users to servers and things (IoT).
+- Diversity of technology, especially with the additions of SDN and network controllers like SDA.
+- Use of manual processes of managed IP addresses, frequently via some form of Excel or Smartsheet.

+## Solution presented in this program:

+phpIPAM-Sync is a program that tackles the business challenge described above, with the following benefits:

+- Free: It feeds IP information into a free open-source IPAM (IP Address Management) solution called phpIPAM, from multiple sources as described next.
+- Ease-of-use: The requirements are very simple to setup and users can very easily get the program running.
+- Extensible: Modular program which can easily be extended to add additional sources/functionality.

-## PHPIPAM Sync:
+## Description:

 This is a program to synchronize a PHPIPAM server with addresses (hosts) from multiple sources being:
 - Cisco DNA Center
 - Microsoft DHCP Server
 - Cisco DHCP Server running on Cisco IOS switch